-The structure and patterns of the temple exterior looks unique.
+The structure and patterns of the temple exterior look unique.

-We also found a red postbox nearby the hotel that was used to sent letters in the olden days.
+We also found a red postbox near the hotel that was used to sent letters in the olden days.

-I did not went inside to try their coffee, but I heard their coffee are still alright with reasonable price.
-But I took this photo because I love the bicycle were hung on the shop window and it gives an old vibe.
+I did not go inside to try their coffee, but I heard their coffee are still alright with reasonable price.
+But I took this photo because I love bicycles hanging on the shop window and it gives an old vibe.